 One of the duties undertaken by IICO pursuant to the Management Agreement is to arrange the purchase and sale of securities for the Portfolios.
-For Ivy VIP Securian Real Estate Securities, IICO has delegated this duty to the Portfolio's Subadviser.
+For Ivy VIP Securian Real Estate Securities, IICO has delegated this duty primarily to the Portfolio's subadviser.

 With respect to most Portfolios with fixed-income investments, many purchases are made directly from issuers or from underwriters, dealers or banks.
 Purchases from underwriters include a commission or concession paid by the issuer to the underwriter.
 Purchases from dealers will include the spread between the bid and the asked prices.
 Otherwise, transactions in securities other than those for which an exchange is the primary market generally are effected with dealers acting as principals or market makers.
 Brokerage commissions primarily are paid for effecting transactions in securities traded on an exchange and otherwise only if it appears likely that a better price or execution can be obtained.

 The individuals who manage the Portfolios may manage other advisory accounts with similar investment objectives.
-It can be anticipated that an IICO portfolio manager will frequently, yet not always, place concurrent orders for all or most accounts for which the portfolio manager has responsibility or IICO may otherwise combine orders for a Portfolio with those of other Portfolios, the Ivy Funds or other accounts for which it has investment discretion, including accounts affiliated with IICO.
+It can be anticipated that a portfolio manager frequently, yet not always, will place concurrent orders for all or most accounts for which the portfolio manager has responsibility or IICO otherwise may combine orders for a Portfolio with those of other Portfolios, other funds within the Fund Complex or other accounts for which it has investment discretion, including accounts affiliated with IICO.
 IICO, at its discretion, may aggregate such orders.
 Under current written procedures, transactions effected pursuant to such combined orders are averaged as to price and allocated in accordance with the purchase or sale orders actually placed for each fund or advisory account, except where the combined order is not filled completely.
 In this case, for a transaction not involving an IPO, IICO ordinarily will allocate the transaction pro rata based on the orders placed, subject to certain variances provided for in the written procedures.

 For a partially filled IPO order, subject to certain variances specified in the written procedures, IICO generally allocates the shares pro rata among the included funds and/or advisory accounts based on the total assets of each account, subject to adjustments for de minimis allocations and round lots.
-Funds/accounts with investment strategies and policies that permit investments in IPO securities may receive greater allocations compared to accounts that comparatively limit such investments.
+Funds/accounts with investment strategies and policies that make an IPO more appropriate for those accounts may receive greater allocations compared to accounts for which the IPO is less suitable.
 An amount otherwise allocable to a participating account based on a pro rata allocation may be reduced or eliminated to accommodate the account's cash availability, position limitations and investment restrictions.
 In such cases, the shares that would otherwise have been allocated to such accounts shall be reallocated to the remaining accounts in accordance with the written procedures.
 In all cases, IICO seeks to implement its allocation procedures to achieve a fair and equitable allocation of securities among its portfolios/funds and other advisory accounts.